lichkitsch/campaigns/README-2.md

 | **Traps** | Inflict damage | `1d4 DMG` | `2d6 DMG` | `3d8 DMG` | `4d10 DMG` | `5d12 DMG` | `6d20 DMG` |
 | **Treasure** | Trade value | `4d4` | `6d6` | `8d8` | `10d10` | `12d12` | `20d20` |

+As an example, the player might have an iron chain that acts as a `D`-rank tool, giving them a +2 to `STR` rolls when using the chain to restrain something.
 All items have a value based on their rank (see "Treasure") but the treasure category specifically refers to items that do not provide another advantage; treasure's only intended use is for bartering, trading, and bribing.